crazymind90/CrossOverIPC/README.md

 ## How does it work ?

 *This tool relies on the ```CFNotificationCenterGetDistributedCenter()``` function from macOS.
 It is also compatible with iOS.
-The primary functionality of this tool is to send cross-process notifications.*
+The primary functionality of this func is to send cross-process notifications.*

 *Given the restrictions on ```CPDistributedMessagingCenter```, I have implemented its methods using the ```CFNotificationCenterGetDistributedCenter()``` function.
 This approach ensures that cross-process communication is possible even under the limitations imposed by the platform.*